The Process of Creating a Bronze Sculpture

 covered inside and out.
 Next, while the slurry is still wet, it is coated with a silicon sand.

-with wire for extra support to keep it from breaking.
-It is shown, now
+for extra support to keep it from breaking.

 These two photos show the furnace where the bronze bars are being melted,